 Kleine said several shots were fired between rival gang members.
 Investigators are relieved there weren’t more victims.

-The defense said Mekhi Woolridge-Jones lives with his mother, works full time at a restaurant, and is trying to earn his GED at Metro Community College.
+The defense said Makhi Woolridge-Jones lives with his mother, works full time at a restaurant, and is trying to earn his GED at Metro Community College.
 A public defender said the boy is bipolar.

-Because of his age, Mekhi Woolridge-Jones is being detained at the Douglas County Youth Center; but he will be tried as an adult.
+Because of his age, Makhi Woolridge-Jones is being detained at the Douglas County Youth Center; but he will be tried as an adult.
 A preliminary hearing will be held May 26 to determine whether the case will go to trial.

-Police also arrested Mekhi’s 18-year-old brother, Brandon, on Sunday in connection with the shooting.
+Police also arrested Makhi’s 18-year-old brother, Brandon, on Sunday in connection with the shooting.
 Brandon Woolridge-Jones was charged Monday with accessory to a felony, punishable by up to 20 years, and ordered not to have conversations with his younger brother.

 Investigators said he drove the getaway car away from the mall, his younger brother with him.